flemingsyaifullah/loginapp/README.md

 **IF USING EMULATOR AT THE BACKEND :**

-5. go to `loginapp/apps/backend-repo` run `npx firebase use ebuddy-bd4a1`
+5. go to `loginapp/apps/backend-repo` run `npx firebase use loginapp-1bf76`
-   (better use your own firebase project name)

 6. run `npm run build && firebase emulators:start --only functions`

-7. open another cmd go to `loginapp/apps/frontend-repo` run `npm run dev` to up frontend
+7. open another cmd go to `loginapp/apps/frontend-repo` run `npm run dev` to up UI

 8. open browser `http://localhost:3000/` to test